lcrawlab/multio-viz/README.md

 10. Set thresholding
 11. Click "GENERATE"

-## Network Perturbation
+## Perturbable network generation
-To faciliate in-silico hypothesis testing, multioviz allows users to manually delete nodes and edges, and then rerun the ranking model to generate a new network with different significant molecular variables.
+##### To faciliate in-silico hypothesis testing, multioviz allows users to manually delete nodes and edges, and then rerun the ranking model to generate a new network with different significant molecular variables.

 ### Requirements to run
 - X: a N x J dimensional matrix where N is the number of patient samples and J is the size of the set of molecular variables for molecular level one